 What is the difference between Recovery Time Objective (RTO) and Recovery Point Objective (RPO)?

-They are both essential elements of business continuity, and they sound quite similar.
+Both RTO and RPO are essential elements of business continuity, and they sound quite similar.
 But their purpose is quite different.

 What is RTO?